 Extend your store

-- Sell subscriptions, memberships, courses, or bookings.
+- Add new product types, like subscriptions, memberships, courses, and bookings.

-- Accept deposits or pre-orders.
+- Accept deposits, pre-orders, or payment plans.

 - Customize your product or checkout pages.

 - Set up email marketing and connect to social media accounts.

 - Create advertising campaigns on Google, Facebook, and more.

 - Accept payments in person, like at flea markets, festivals, and pop-up stores.

 - Sell gift cards, bundle items, and create product videos.

 There’s no end to the possibilities to fit your business model!
 And each extension includes detailed documentation and unrivaled support, so you’ll never find yourself wondering what to do next.